kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 <img src="img/3a-cloud-shell.png" alt="" width="500">

+- If you have troubles to open the **cloud shell**, try a different browser (ideally Chrome) or try to open the shell in a different tab.

 - In the terminal, the following code should be already visible (visit this [documentation](https://cloud.google.com/sdk/gcloud/reference/sql/connect) to learn more):